Cricket: Black Caps thrash India in 2019 Cricket World Cup warm-up

 The trusty old firm came together with New Zealand teetering, somewhat, at 37-2 after Colin Munro perished to a fast, straight third-ball yorker from Jasprit Bumrah to continue his out-of-sorts form at the top, and Martin Guptill holed out for 22.

-Though under no scoreboard pressure, both navigated the middle overs against India's wrist spinners well before Williamson chipped out playing across the line to Yuzvendra Chahal for 67 from 87 which allowed Henry Nicholls to hit the winning runs in his brief stint at the crease.
+With no scoreboard pressure, both navigated the middle overs and India's wrist spinners well before Williamson chipped out playing across the line to Yuzvendra Chahal for 67 from 87.

+Williamson's exit allowed Henry Nicholls to hit the winning runs, in his brief stint at the crease after coming in at five, with almost 13 overs to spare.

 From a New Zealand perspective, the most pleasing aspect will be their range of wicket-takers.